Evaluation of Faculty Performance and Merit Pay Considerations

 - Direction of accredited or approved programs or coordinating academic-related activities.

-- Attendance and participation at international, national, state, regional, and local meetings of various groups related to the discipline.
+- Participation at international, national, state, regional, and local meetings of various groups related to the discipline.

 - Leadership in short courses and workshops for public and private groups.